Bowflex vs Powerblocks Dumbbells? This question has always been common among those who like to work out.

 Make A Choice Based On Your Personal Needs

-Here’s what I recommend to my clients when it comes to the Bowflex vs PowerBlock dumbbells dilemma.
+Here’s what I recommend to my clients when it comes to the PowerBlock vs Bowflex adjustable dumbbells dilemma.

 If you're looking for that ability to change the weight setting as fast as possible in between exercises, then the Bowflex dumbbells might be hard to beat.
 The weight selection design is so easy to use, I’m sure you’ll get used to it in no time.

-While the increments in weights for the PowerBlock Sport might not be as good as the Bowflex, the PowerBlock Elite dumbbells are pretty much on par.
+While the weight increments of the PowerBlock Sport might not be as good as the Bowflex, the PowerBlock Elite dumbbells are pretty much on par.

-Many people have commented that they like the stability that the block shape provides, and the handle grip is comfortable to hold onto even when lifting heavyweights.
+Many people have commented that they like the stability that the block shape provides, and the handle grip is comfortable to hold onto even when weight lifting.